 There’s also a strong focus on health and wellbeing – and the whole school has been involved in a healthy minds and body project, taking part in various activities, carrying out research, and learning about sustainability and healthy eating.

 Girls do well here and go on to good range of senior schools, largely due to the supportive process that starts when the girls are in Year 3 – to help guide families in their search for the right senior school.
 It’s all about matching the right school to the girl.
-This year girls went on to St George’s in Weybridge, The Marist School in Sunninghill, Sir William Perkins’s School in Chertsey, St Mary’s Ascot, St George’s Ascot, Tormead School in Guildford, Lady Eleanor Holles in Hampton, and Heathfield School in Ascot, Prior’s Field, St Catherine’s Bramley, Queen Anne’s Caversham, Cheltenham Ladies’ College and Woldingham School, among others.
+The 2020 group of girls did exceptionally well – with each of them scoring an offer from their chosen school.
+It’s demonstrates again that ‘happiness gets results’.
+Girls went on to Sir William Perkins’s School in Chertsey, St Mary’s Ascot, St George’s Ascot, Tormead School in Guildford, Lady Eleanor Holles in Hampton, Heathfield School in Ascot, Holme Grange in Wokingham, Downe House in Thatcham, among others.
 Three scholarships were offered.

 The nursery and pre-prep are separate and yet still a part of the main school – which basically means they have their own wing with big doors that open from each classroom onto their playgrounds.
 The nursery and pre-prep are co-ed, with about two-thirds girls to one-third boys in the nursery and just over three quarters girls in the pre-prep.
 There are no plans to expand boys numbers – the co-ed offering up to Year 2 works very well for families at the school with boys going on to nearby boy’s prep schools such as Papplewick in Ascot, Sunningdale School and Woodcote House School in Windlesham.

 The size of the school – whilst not exactly a quirk – affords many advantages.
 As well as creating a really strong community among families at the school, it also means that every single child is known really well by all staff.
 And that close relationship is invaluable in helping to bring out the best in each child.